A Unified Framework for Generalizing the Gromov-Hausdorff Metric: Further Examples and Connections to Other Notions

 \subsection{The Spectral Gromov-Hausdorff Metric}

 Let $I\subset\mathbb R$ be a fixed compact interval.
-The paper~\cite{CrHaKu12} studies the set $\widetilde{\mathcal T}$ of tuples $(X,\pi,q)$, where $X$ is a compact metric spaces $X$, $\pi$ is a Borel probability measure on $X$ and $q:X\times X\times I\to\mathbb R$ is a continuous function.
+The paper~\cite{CrHaKu12} considers the set $\widetilde{\mathcal T}$ of tuples $(X,\pi,q)$, where $X$ is a compact metric spaces, $\pi$ is a Borel probability measure on $X$ and $q\in C(X\times X\times I,\mathbb R)$.
 A metric on this space is defined in~\cite{CrHaKu12} using both isometric embeddings and correspondences and it is shown that a separable (non-complete) metric space is obtained.
-This metric is called \defstyle{the spectral Gromov-Hausdorff metric} in~\cite{CrHaKu12}.
-In this subsection, similarly to the arguments in Subsection~\ref{subsec:spatialTree}, equivalent formulations of the metric are discussed and it is shown that $\widetilde{\mathcal T}$ is a Borel subspace of some Polish space which is obtained by the method of Section~\ref{sec:compact}.
+This metric is called \defstyle{the spectral Gromov-Hausdorff metric} in~\cite{CrHaKu12}. \ali{It is shown below that this is a special case of the framework of Section~\ref{sec:compact} and, in addition, the issue of non-completeness is resolved. }